-As of February 7, 2022, Baring Private Equity Asia, through Hulst B.V.'s shareholding in us, beneficially held approximately 49.95% of our total outstanding equity shares, representing nearly a majority of the voting rights of our equity shares.
-Hulst B.V. is the sole selling shareholder.
-Upon completion of this offering, Hulst B.V. will own approximately % of our outstanding equity shares, assuming the underwriters do not exercise their option to purchase additional shares of our equity shares from Hulst B.V.
+As of July 1, 2022, Baring Private Equity Asia, through Hulst B.V.'s shareholding in us, beneficially held approximately 40.08% of our total outstanding equity shares, representing nearly a majority of the voting rights of our equity shares.
+Hulst B.V. will be one of our selling shareholders.
+Upon completion of this offering, Hulst B.V. will own approximately % of our outstanding equity shares, assuming the underwriters do not exercise their option to purchase additional shares of our equity shares from Hulst B.V. as a selling shareholder.